Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 Always feel free to ask for performance tips in the [#graphblas Julia Slack channel](https://julialang.slack.com/archives/C023B0WGMHR) or open an issue on GitHub.
 And check out the [SuiteSparse:GraphBLAS User Guide](https://raw.githubusercontent.com/DrTimothyAldenDavis/GraphBLAS/stable/Doc/GraphBLAS_UserGuide.pdf), especially the section on performance.

-The performance is [discussed](#discussion) briefly after the plots below.
+The performance is [discussed](#discussion) briefly after the plots below which show the runtime of several operations in `SuiteSparseGraphBLAS.jl` normalized to the runtime of `SparseArrays.SparseMatrixCSC` performing the same operations. `SuiteSparseGraphBLAS.jl` is shown in both column (green bars) and row (red bars) orientation, and with 1, 2, and 16 threads.

 ## Sparse Matrix $\cdot$ Dense Vector

-\figenv{}{/assets/plots/densevec.svg}{width:100%}
+\figenv{}{/assets/plots/densevec.svg}{width:105%}

 ## Sparse Matrix $\cdot$ (n $\times$ 2) Dense Matrix

-\figenv{}{/assets/plots/denseby2.svg}{width:100%}
+\figenv{}{/assets/plots/denseby2.svg}{width:105%}

 ## Sparse Matrix $\cdot$ (n $\times$ 32) Dense Matrix

-\figenv{}{/assets/plots/denseby32.svg}{width:100%}
+\figenv{}{/assets/plots/denseby32.svg}{width:105%}

 ## Transpose

-\figenv{}{/assets/plots/transpose.svg}{width:100%}
+\figenv{}{/assets/plots/transpose.svg}{width:105%}

 ## Discussion

-When the dense matrix is low-dimensional and only a single thread is used Julia compares very favorably with, and often beats, `SuiteSparseGraphBLAS.jl`.
+When the dense matrix is low-dimensional and only a single thread is used, Julia compares very favorably with, and often beats, `SuiteSparseGraphBLAS.jl`.
 When 2 threads are available and the sparse matrix is stored in row-major orientation `SuiteSparseGraphBLAS.jl` begins to pull ahead significantly.
-Once a full 16 threads are used `SuiteSparseGraphBLAS.jl` is between 10 and 15 times faster on all tested matrices.
+Once a full 16 threads are used `SuiteSparseGraphBLAS.jl` is between 7 and 15 times faster on all tested matrices.

 `SuiteSparse:GraphBLAS` uses well over a dozen subalgorithms for matrix multiplication internally to achieve this performance.
 In particular when `A` is a sparse row-oriented matrix, and `B` is a dense column oriented matrix `SuiteSparse:GraphBLAS` will switch to a highly optimized dot-product algorithm, which is often much faster than the saxpy based algorithm used when `A` is column oriented.